 Trends are what makes the world go around

-Social media plays an important role for businesses in the online world.
+Social media trends plays an important role for businesses in the online world.
 If just one person clicks a link and then shares that’s about three hundred more people that view the site.
 This ability to share remains a key component to businesses everywhere.
 However, the internet is ever changing which means the trends will sway, and people will move on from one business to another.
 It’s important to analyze the role ethics have in keeping customers willing to come back to a business when even more businesses are being shared that can compete.

 People are better than content